denten-books/plain-text/3-format.md

 and screens.
 Composite media extends into the third dimension, away from the reader and deep into the bowels of the machine.

-![A zoomed out view of the connected OSI model.
+![OSI network model.
 Single node structure on the left.
 Connected devices on the right.
-The user has access through the top-most (application) level, outermost to the network [@piatkowski_iso-ansi_1980, 114-15].](images/figure-3-5.png)
+The user accesses the system at the outermost, application level [@piatkowski_iso-ansi_1980, 114-15].](images/figure-3-5.png)

 The Open Systems Interconnection (OSI) reference model of communication, for